2023 Solar Incentives Guide for Twinsburg, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled at the state level.
-Once your solar system meets a predetermined threshold (normally a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
-The money you make from the sale is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a threshold (generally small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
+SRECs and similar incentives are typically offered at the state level.
+SRECs can be sold to your utility company or another buyer, and this is usually considered part of your taxable income.

-- Rebates: Rebates, or cash back after a purchase, are usually given prior to any solar tax credits being calculated.
-Rebates might be offered by your local utility company, by your state or by your county.
+- Rebates: Rebates, or partial refunds after a purchase, are usually applied prior to any solar tax credits being calculated.
+Solar rebates can be offered by your local utility company, by your county or by your state.

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
-The new Clean Energy Credit extends until 2035.
-American homeowners can now apply for a 30% credit for solar systems installed between 2022 and 2032.
-This credit will then be decreased by a few percentage points every year until the date of expiration.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The Clean Energy Credit runs until 2035.
+Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit; the amount will then decrease slightly each year until the end of the current program.
 Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-Your local Twinsburg solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Twinsburg solar panel company.

 State & Local Solar Incentives

-Federal solar incentives are not your only option; tax credits, rebates and more might also be offered at the state and local level.
+There are more than just federal solar incentives; tax credits, rebates and more are often offered at the local or state level.
 These incentives might be distributed by your county or municipality, or by the Ohio government.
 Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Twinsburg